 This Principle applies globally to all employees and may apply to third parties acting on behalf of 3M.

 See the Compliance Principle for information on when a third party might be covered by the Code of Conduct Principles.

-- The application of antitrust competition laws is complex, and you should consult with your assigned 3M legal counsel early, as you begin considering any of the following arrangements:
+The application of antitrust competition laws is complex.
+Consult with your assigned 3M legal counsel early, as you begin considering any of the following arrangements:

 Failure to comply with antitrust and competition laws could lead to criminal and civil penalties for 3M and for you personally, significant business disruptions, and harm to 3M’s reputation.
 Violations of 3M’s Code of Conduct will result in discipline, up to and including termination from employment.